 Types of Roses

-These very brief definitions were first put in place privately, to help me become a better gardener and organize the deluge of terminology that I would come across whilst shopping for roses.
-Please read my disclaimer before using this index which basically states I’m not an expert on the subject so if I make any mistakes here I apologize.
+These very brief definitions were first put in place privately, to help me become a better gardener and organize the deluge of terminology that I would come across while shopping for roses–and then I thought it might be nice to share it so that others could get some use out of it.
+Please understand that while I am enthusiastic about roses, I’m not an expert on the subject so if I make any mistakes here I apologize.
 I also can’t help but share my own opinions.
 I hope you’ll forgive me for that, too.

 Roses are divided into 3 main groups: Species (wild) roses & their hybrids, Old Garden roses and Modern roses.
 Species roses are typically large climbing or shrub-like roses with single, flat flowers blooming in late spring or early summer followed by hips (seeds) in autumn.
 They are the parents of the modern roses we have today.
-Old Garden roses are further subdivided into the following classes: Alba, Ayrshire, Bourbon, Boursault, Centifolia, China, Damask, Gallica, Hybrid Perpetual, Moss, Noisette, Portland, Ramblers, Species (technically Species are an Old Garden rose) and Tea.
-Modern Roses are a broad mix which including the following types: Climbing, Floribunda, Grandiflora, Hybrid Musk, Hybrid Rugosa, Hybrid Tea, Landscape (including Groundcover) or Shrub, Miniature and Polyantha.
+Old Garden Roses are further subdivided into the following classes: Alba, Ayrshire, Bourbon, Boursault, Centifolia, China, Damask, Gallica, Hybrid Perpetual, Moss, Noisette, Portland, Ramblers and Tea.
+Modern Roses are a broad mix which include the following types: Climbing, Floribunda, Grandiflora, Hybrid Musk, Hybrid Rugosa, Hybrid Tea, Landscape (including Groundcover) or Shrub, Miniature, Mini-flora and Polyantha.

 ALBA: An Old Garden Rose.
 Perhaps this rose may even have been in existence as far back as the 1st century!!
 Albas are most likely a cross of Rosa canina and Rosa damascena.
 Albas have light pink to white fragrant blossoms on an upright shrub with blue-grey-green foliage.
 Albas can tolerate shadier conditions are cold-hardy.
 They are once-blooming late spring/early summer.